 How about complaints or lawsuits?

-Despite these lawsuits and complaints, Wines for Humanity is still in business today and continues to offer its distributors a chance to earn money selling their products and is well-respected within the industry.
+Despite this notice, Wines for Humanity is still in business today and continues to offer its distributors a chance to earn money selling their products and is well-respected within the industry.
 It has changed its practices and policies in order to become compliant with applicable laws.

 What we like about Wines for Humanity